 • Start by giving your mother plant a good watering.
 Do this one day ahead of time, so the soil is damp but not soaked.
 Generally, bamboo likes to be fairly moist, but not soggy.
 And especially in a stressful time like during a rhizome division, you want to keep the plant happy.

 • Have some small pots ready for placing the transplants.
 The one-gallon size will probably do.
-If you have more ambitious plans for larger cuttings with culms on them, you can use a five-gallon.
-Smaller cutting should go into pots, while larger ones can either go into larger pots or right into the ground.
+If you have more ambitious plans for larger cuttings with substantial culms, you can use a five-gallon.
+Smaller cuttings should go into pots, while larger ones can either go into larger pots or right into the ground.
 But beginners should probably stick with smaller cuttings.

 • Along with the pots, you want to have some good soil on hand.
 Bamboo prefers something rich, mixed with organic compost or manure.
 And it needs good drainage.
 Something nice and loamy so you can water it fairly often without it getting waterlogged.